 2. Get Ideas for Your Content Strategy

 Do you sometimes run out of content ideas?
 Social media is a good place to check out current trends, topics, and what your audience is interested in.
-These will in turn help you develop a content strategy that is relevant to your audience.
+These will in turn help you develop a content strategy and create a social media marketing plan that is relevant to your audience.

 3. Lead Generation